codemargaret/personal_reflection_project/README.md

 ## Description

 _Fourteen weeks into my coding bootcamp, Epicodus gave me a day to reflect on my strengths and weaknesses as a programmer.
 It was an open-ended assignment to think about my strengths and weaknesses, and to dive into something I need to work on or learn more about._

+_This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0._

 ## My Strengths
 * _Clear documentation: my commits and READMEs are generally clear and easy to understand._